When the power goes out in your area, what are your options? Unless you have backup power at your home, it’s likely you’ll be sitting in the dark.

 The batteries store excess energy produced by solar panels and save it for later use.

 Some of the most common types of battery backups available today include:

 The exact amount you’ll pay for backup power depends on your home’s size and energy needs.
-According to HomeAdvisor, the typical price range for a generator system is $1,413-$7,594.
+According to HomeAdvisor, the typical price range for a generator system is $1,413-$7,594, and installation costs vary and may add upwards of $10,000 or more to the total cost.
 Most of these generators are powerful enough to run a typical home during an outage.